sdt/Log-Any-Plugin-ANSIColor/README.md

 Log::Any::Plugin::ANSIColor automatically applies ANSI colors to log messages depending on the log level.

+For example, with the default colorscheme, `error` logs are red, `warning` logs are yellow.

+If a given log level has no coloring, the original log method is left intact, and incurs no overhead.

 # USAGE

 Adding the plugin with no extra arguments gives the default colorscheme.
-Info and notice messages have no special coloring.

     Log::Any::Plugin->add('ANSIColor');

+Note that `info` and `notice` messages have no special coloring in the default colorscheme.

 Specify some colors to completely replace the default colorscheme.
 Only the specified colors are applied.